About the Siberian Cat Breed

 This cat despite its size is known to be one of the best jumpers of the domestic cat world.

-The Siberian cats are talkative.
-They do enjoy the company of other likeminded cats and two Siberians cats will do better than one living alone.
+Cats of this breed are talkative.
+They do enjoy the company of other likeminded cats and two Siberians will do better than one living alone.

 They are loyal cats and love to play fetch-games.
 Many say they have a somewhat dog-like manner.

-The Siberian cat may be great news for anyone suffering from cat allergy.
+The Siberian may be great news for anyone suffering from cat allergy.

-There is a high probability that people with cat allergy will not react to the Siberian cat.
+There is a high probability that people with cat allergy will not react to this cat.
 The Siberian is considered a hypoallergenic cat.

 Many believe it is the hairs of the cat that cause allergic reactions.
 This is not true.
 What causes cat allergy is a protein known as FEL D1.